puppetlabs/iac/_posts/2020-12-04-status-update.md

 ## CI and special Wednesday

-We aplied again the principle "Team work, dream work" and together we ported successfully 22 modules onto the CI.
+Again, we applied the principle "Team work, dream work" and together we successfully ported 22 modules onto the Cloud CI.
 Many thanks to the entire team for the hard work!
-Check out the new look of our modules: https://github.com/puppetlabs/puppetlabs-chocolatey/pull/235/checks
+Check out the new look of our module test runs: [`puppetlabs-chocolatey#235`](https://github.com/puppetlabs/puppetlabs-chocolatey/pull/235/checks)

 ## Happy 3 months for Disha!